evennia/evennia/docs/source/Contribs/Contrib-Mapbuilder-Tutorial.md

-# Static In Game Map

-## Introduction
+# Creating rooms from an ascii map

 This tutorial describes the creation of an in-game map display based on a pre-drawn map.
+It goes with the [Mapbuilder contrib](./Contrib-Mapbuilder.md).
 It also details how to use the [Batch code processor](../Components/Batch-Code-Processor.md) for advanced building.
-There is also the [Dynamic in-game map tutorial](./Dynamic-In-Game-Map.md) that works in the opposite direction, by generating a map from an existing grid of rooms.

 Evennia does not require its rooms to be positioned in a "logical" way.
 Your exits could be named anything.
 You could make an exit "west" that leads to a room described to be in the far north.
 You